Key findings

 - No personally identifiable information appears in the figures above or in the published Dataset record.
 Aggregates are computed from pseudonymous records.

 - Period boundary.
-April 2026 was chosen because (a) it falls inside an Australian autumn-to-winter respiratory transition window relevant to the top-category finding, and (b) it pre-dates this report's publication date, so the data is closed.
+April 2026 was chosen because (a) it falls inside an Australian autumn-to-winter respiratory transition window relevant to the leading clinical category, and (b) it pre-dates this report's publication date, so the data is closed.

 Limitations